|Minimum Stay||3 nights|

-The creek cabin is on it's original location right on the creek built by our family members in the 1800's.
-It's restoration will be finished in April 2014.
-It has 2 quality queen beds, 1 bathroom.
-Taking reservations now.
-Will update with more pictures once finished.
-Going to very nice, comfy and cozy.
+The Creek Cabin is on it's original location right on the creek built by our family members in the 1800's.
+It has 2 quality queen beds, 1 bathroom - Very nice, comfy and cozy.

 Big windows allow for great mountain views, as well as the creek sounds so close.